 What is the zone of aeration, exactly?
 The zone of aeration is sometimes known as the root zone.
 Here, soil aeration occurs so that your grass or plants can grow in a healthy way.

-You need to ensure that your soil’s properly aerated, otherwise, the root zone won’t be able to replenish the soil’s oxygen content.
+You need to ensure that your soil’s properly aerated and maintained, otherwise, the root zone won’t be able to replenish the soil’s oxygen content.
 This will cause it to have too much carbon dioxide, which can be toxic.
 So, with that in mind, here’s everything you need to know about the zone of aeration.

 Where Is The Zone Of Aeration?